Ingo Swann: Swann's descriptions of Jupiter

 [6:10:55] Then I came through the cloud cover.
 The surface – it looks like sand dunes.
 They're made of very large grade crystals, so they slide.
 Tremendous winds, sort of like maybe the prevailing winds of Earth, but very close to the surface of Jupiter.
 From that view, the horizon looks orangish or rose-colored, but overhead it's kind of greenish-yellow.

 [6:12:35] If I look to the right there is an enormous mountain range.

 [6:14:45] I feel that there's liquid somewhere.
 Those mountains are very huge but they still don't poke up through the crystal cloud cover.
 You know I had a dream once something like this, where the cloud cover was a great arc ... sweeps over the entire heaven.
 Those grains which make that sand orange are quite large.
 They have a polished surface and they look something like amber or like obsidian but they're yellowish and not as heavy.
 The wind blows them.
 They slide along.

 [6:16:37] If I turn, the whole thing seems enormously flat.
 I mean, if I get the feeling that if a man stood on those sands, I think he would sink into them [laughs].
 Maybe that's where that liquid feeling comes from.

 Swann's transcript contained in "Mind-Reach: Scientists Look at Psychic Ability" by Russell Targ & Harold Puthoff is slightly different from Swann's later version.
 There is no mention of sand and he also states, "I feel there is liquid some-where ... liquid like water."

 Swann's total observations lasted for about 20 minutes.
-He made no mention of the many moons of Jupiter, which as of February 2022 counted 80.
+He did not mention any of the 95 moons of Jupiter.
 The raw data comprised only four pages, but according to Swann, the confirmatory data appeared throughout the published scientific and technical articles and papers.
-It was decided that all of these should be included in their entirety to ensure that no scientific passage was inadvertently used out of context.
+It was decided that all of these should be included to ensure that no scientific passage was inadvertently used out of context.
 The feedback data, therefore, amounted to about 300 pages.

 Brain activity during remote viewing

 In November 2001, there was an article by Michael Persinger published in The Journal of Neuropsychiatry & Clinical Neurosciences.
-The results with Swann suggested that during his remote viewing there were associated measurable changes in brain activity.
-There was bipolar electroencephalographic activity over the occipital, temporal and frontal lobes.
+The results with Swann suggested that there were associated measurable changes in brain activity during his remote viewing.
+There was bipolar electroencephalographic activity over the occipital, temporal, and frontal lobes.
 Persinger concluded that there was "significant congruence" between the stimuli and Swann's electroencephalographic activity.

 Psychic detectives

-Swann reported that out of the twenty-five criminal cases he worked between 1972 and 1979, twenty-two were flops and three were successes.
+Swann reported that out of the twenty-five criminal cases he worked on between 1972 and 1979, twenty-two were flops, and three were successes.
 According to Swann, Gerard Croiset and Peter Hurkos were super sensitive sleuths.
 Authors Arthur Lyons and Marcello Truzzi Ph.D., also a founder of the International Remote Viewing Association, wrote the Croiset and Hurkos cases were "pure bunk" in their 1991 book The Blue Sense: Psychic Detectives and Crime.